garrandall/popular-music-data/tracks/ugly-bubba-sparxxx.md

 It's gon' get ugly, ugly, ugly
 In here!
 Huh, in here!
 It's gon' get ugly - in here!
 Huh, in here!
-Huh, in here - uh-ohh!
+Huh, in here - uh-oh!

 Now this thang is jumpin' - ain't it somethin'?